 Kick up your next sandwich a notch and try it using any or all of these tips:

-- Toast the bread prior to making the sandwich, or bake the entire sandwich in an oven.
+- Toast the bread before making the sandwich, or bake the entire sandwich in an oven.

 - Use white bread, wheat or pumpernickel bread.
 You can put this on a roll, too!